angelRicardoSZ/Module-6/README.md

 # Module-6
-In this module, we learn about databases
+This module is about databases divided into:

+1. SQL and MySQL
+2. Sequelize ORM (NODE package)